 - 3 tbl freshly chopped cilantro

 - Firstly, prepare freshly harvested cilantro by giving it a large chopped texture.
 The chopping will help to release the oils that will give the vinegar a fresh flavor.
 Place the cilantro in a 1/2 gallon mason jar.

 - Put on gloves.
 Then cut slits into the jalapeno peppers on one side, vertically from about the middle of the pepper to the bottom.
 This allows some of that heat inside the pepper to seep into the vinegar.
 However, a slit should hold most of the seeds inside the pepper.
 This prevents the vinegar from becoming too hot.
 Lastly, place the jalapenos into the mason jar with the vinegar.

 - Drop the whole black peppercorns into the mason jar.

 - Add the vinegar to the mason jar.

 Cap the jar of vinegar and store it in a dark, cool place for about two weeks.
-Swirl the mixture around every 2 or 3 days.
+Swirl the mixture around every two or three days.
 After two weeks, strain the mixture into smaller, clean mason jars.
 I use a fine strainer.
 If you don’t have one, a basket coffee filter fitted into a funnel will also work.
 Here’s how you can use a coffee filter and funnel to strain your jalapeno vinegar:

 You can also purchase vinegar/oil cruets at the dollar store and use a funnel.
 That gives it a very pretty presentation, as well.
 I like the pretty cruet if I’m giving a bottle as a hostess gift or carrying it to a gathering.
 But it’s your preference.
 I personally like the mason jars because I have bunches of them on hand.

 Feel free to get creative with this method.
-For example, I have a friend who uses 2 whole cloves of garlic (smashed down) and omits the peppercorns.
+For example, I have a friend who uses two whole cloves of garlic (smashed down) and omits the peppercorns.
 It is a great variation!
 The flavors and possibilities are truly endless.

 Please try your own variation if you like.
 Please do comment to let me know how your flavored vinegar turns out!
 If you want more savory recipes, then we recommend you check out this recipe: Jalapeno Pimiento Cheese.